Contractively decomposable projections on noncommutative $\mathrm{L}^p$-spaces: Introduction

+Finally, in \cite[Theorem 1.1]{LRR09}, it is shown that any \textit{completely} 1-complemented subspace of $S^p$ is isometric to a direct sum of spaces of the form $S^p(H,K)$, where $H$ and $K$ are Hilbert spaces for $1 < p < \infty$.
+The proof relies on the explicit description of contractively complemented subspaces of $S^p$ of Arazy and Friedman.

-In \cite{Arh1}, we show that the range of a positive contractive projection on an arbitrary noncommutative $\L^p$-space is completely order and completely isometrically isomorphic to some kind of $\L^p$-JW-algebra.
-In the forthcoming paper \cite{ArR}, we prove that the range of a 2-positive contractive projection $P \co \L^p(M) \to \L^p(M)$ on some noncommutative $\L^p$-space $\L^p(M)$ is completely order and completely isometrically isomorphic to some noncommutative $\L^p$-space $\L^p(N)$ (the paper \cite{Arh2} announced this result for completely positive contractive projections).
-Now, we introduce the following notion.
+The structure of 2-positive contractive projections on arbitrary noncommutative $\L^p$-spaces was completely elucidated in the paper \cite{ArR19}, three decades after the publication of \cite{ArF92}.
+The range of such a projection is completely order and completely isometrically isomorphic to some noncommutative $\L^p$-space.
+Furthermore, a description of 2-positive contractive projections was provided which was new even for Schatten spaces.
+The approach relies on a symmetric two-sided change of density and a lifting argument of the projection at the level $p=\infty$.